Tips for a great day of Pick Your Own at Great Country Farms:

 No. We provide containers for pick your own produce.
 Guests are welcome to bring their own containers as well, but do bring them in when you pay admission so that we can weigh them to deduct the weight from the final purchase.
 We encourage you to bring a cooler to protect the freshness of your produce. - Is the produce organic?

-No. We are not certified organic but grow many of crops without synthetic chemicals.
+No. We have not obtained organic certification but grow many of crops without synthetic chemicals.
 All of our Strawberries, Blackberries, Blueberries and Raspberries are grown without synthetic chemicals.
-The orchard fruits are generally treated in bud and as needed to ensure yields and quality.
+We use and integrated pest management program in our orchards which are generally treated in bud and as needed to ensure yields and quality.
 We are working to use only treatments approved for organic growing.
-The CSA garden is treated only when pest pressure arises and is synthetic fertilizer and herbicide free.
-We use many sustainable growing practices including plasticulture, companion planting, shade planting, crop rotation, cover crop plantings and lots of hand weeding.
+The vegetable gardens are grown with sustainable growing practices including plasticulture, companion planting, shade planting, crop rotation, cover crop plantings and lots of hand weeding.